salmans/Razor/README.md

 There is overall help (use `help`), as well as help for each specific mode (use `?`).

 ## Modes
-There are several modes which logically separate the functions of the REPL into different categories.
+There are several, implicit modes which logically separate the functions of the REPL into different categories.
+All the REPL commands are available at any time.
+The REPL will automatically transition into the mode the command is apart of.
 - `theory` Starting mode; turn the various knobs of Razor, and load an input theory.
 - `explore` Available once a theory is loaded; explore the models of the given theory, and augment them with additional facts.
 - `explain` Available once a theory is loaded; query the model's various provenance information for elements and facts.